 Environmental engineers must be efficient in math and science, primarily biology and chemistry.
 They may be employed by public or private companies.
 Individuals who work for government agencies may perform regulatory duties or ensure that guidelines are being followed.
 Environmental engineers work with other professionals including construction workers, city employees and other engineers.

-According to the U.S. Bureau of Labor Statistics (BLS), environmental engineering is expected to see a 12 percent growth in employment between 2014 and 2024, which is higher than the national average.
+According to the U.S. Bureau of Labor Statistics (BLS), environmental engineering is expected to see a five percent growth in employment between 2018 and 2028, which is as fast as the national average.
 This growth may be primarily due to the increasing number of regulations regarding the environment.

 Education and Licensing Information